WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/DecentralizedAutonomicData.md

 The four main key management operations are:

 * Reproduction
 * Rotation
-* Revocation
 * Recovery

-We call these the four R's of key management.
+We call these the essential three R's of key management.

 ### Key Reproduction